New England Patriots center David Andrews has long been a part of the franchise’s heart and soul.

-Starting in Week Thirteen, and continuing through the end of the season, Andrews was a regular on the Patriots practice report, listed with a shoulder injury.
+Starting in Week 13, and continuing through the end of the season, Andrews was a regular on the Patriots practice report, listed with a shoulder injury.
 Despite the ailment, he started every game and played a team-high 98.6% of offensive snaps.
 Andrews played 100 percent of the team’s offensive snaps in 16 of their 18 games, including a playoff loss to the Buffalo Bills on Wild Card weekend.

-The 29-year-old continued to show his prowess as one of the league’s best interior offensive linemen, allowing just one sack in 610 pass-blocking snaps.
+Despite a disappointing end to the Pats 2021 season, Andrews continued to show his prowess as one of the league’s best interior offensive linemen, allowing just one sack in 610 pass-blocking snaps.
 He finished 2021 as Pro Football Focus’s fifth-highest-graded center.

 However, Andrews’ most indelible mark on the Patriots is made by the leadership and perseverance he embodies each and every day.
 Whether it be on the field, or in the locker room, Andrews leads by example and plays his role as assigned to the best of his ability.